smthemex/ComfyUI_StoryDiffusion/README.md

 **InfiniteYou**
 * InfiniteYou only support img2img,download checkpoints from [here](https://huggingface.co/ByteDance/InfiniteYou),need link Easyfunction_lite,and fill in repo
-* only support repo mode now,default type is nf4 (if use fp16,need VRAM 40G)
+* only support repo mode now,default quant type is nf4 (if use fp16,need VRAM 40G)

 1.Installation
 -----